 After the tragic explosion of the Challenger space shuttle in 1986, physicist Richard Feynman famously demonstrated on television that the root cause was an O-ring failure, due to low temperature.

 The extreme cold had caused the rubber o-ring to became rigid, losing pliability, and failed to seal a joint on a rocket booster, causing high temperature gases to blow-out.
 This led to a total structural failure and disintegration of the shuttle.

-After the disaster, NASA scientists re-designed the rocket booster with an onboard heater, keeping the o-rings up to at least 10°C –– which fixed it for good.
+After the disaster, NASA scientists re-designed the rocket booster with an onboard heater, keeping the O-rings up to at least 10°C –– which fixed the problem for good.

-O-rings were then typically labeled with batch, date, and manufacturer information, allowing precise tracking and control of distribution –– much like products in the medical industry.
+The accident led to stricter documentation and regulation around O-rings.
+They were labeled with batch, date, and manufacturer information, allowing precise tracking and control of distribution –– much like products in the medical industry.

-Aerospace and military sectors went to even greater lengths with o-rings packaged individually with detailed material information so they could easily be recalled or tested in case of failure.
+Aerospace and military sectors, who especially needed to ensure their o-rings never failed, went to even greater lengths.
+They used individually packaged o-rings with detailed material information, so they could easily be recalled or tested in case of failure.

-O-ring performance can mean the difference between success and crisis––so they are commonly subjected to very stringent quality control procedures, with multiple rounds of QA and stress testing before release to users.
+O-ring performance can mean the difference between success and crisis, as the Challenge episode illustrated.
+For this reason, they are commonly subjected to very stringent quality control procedures, with multiple rounds of quality and assurance and stress testing before release to users.

-Eclipse supplies and supports o-rings from the best sources in the world, using resilient materials and rigorous manufacturing processes to ensure consistent and reliable operation––especially for high-stake applications in aerospace, pharmaceutical, and semiconductor industries, along with food & beverage, energy, and automotive sectors.
+Eclipse Engineering supplies and supports O-rings from the best sources in the world, using resilient materials and rigorous manufacturing processes to ensure consistent and reliable operation — especially for high-stake applications in aerospace, pharmaceutical, and semiconductor industries, along with the food and beverage, energy, and automotive sectors.